 Do you love biking?
 We certainly do, but one of the best ways to bike and perform other activities is to have our best friends with us.
+If you have a dog with a lot of energy that just walking doesn’t quite give them the exercise they crave, cycling with your dog may be the right activity.
 In this article, you will learn how to bike with your dog in a way that is safe for you, your dog, and other road users.

 Back in the old days, merely attaching a dog to the bike with a leash and collar was fun.
 We did try it as kids.
 Except for some bruises and scratches, the activity was considered safe enough.
 But it wasn’t!